JuliaCloud/AWS.jl/README.md

 ## Overview
 A Julia interface for [Amazon Web Services](https://aws.amazon.com).

-This package is a simplification of both the low-level APIs from [AWSCore.jl](https://github.com/JuliaCloud/AWSCore.jl) and the high level APIs from [AWSSDK.jl](https://github.com/JuliaCloud/AWSSDK.jl).
+This package replaces [AWSCore.jl](https://github.com/JuliaCloud/AWSCore.jl) and [AWSSDK.jl](https://github.com/JuliaCloud/AWSSDK.jl) which previously provided low-level and high-level APIs respectively.
 It includes automated code generation to ensure all new AWS services are available, as well as keeping existing services up to date.

 To see an overview of the architecture see the [design document](https://github.com/JuliaCloud/AWS.jl/wiki/v1-Design-Document).

 ## Installation
 ```julia